cjlennon-dev/cjlennon-cognify-global-styles/readme.md

-# cjlennon-cognify-global-style
+# cjlennon-cognify-global-styles

-LESS files and compiled CSS for cognify CSS styling
+LESS files and compiled CSS for cognify web application CSS styling

 ## Installation

 - Clone the repo
-- Build the CSS
+- Compile the files in the `src/less` directory.

+- running `npm run build` will run the 'build' script contained in `package.json`.
+This script will build the less folder and move the master css (`cjlennon-cognify-global-styles.css`) to the 'dist/css' folder.
+Note that this script has been tested on Windows but may need modification for linux environments (uses the COPY command and escapes the slashes)

 ## Deployment

-### Manual Deployment

-Upload all-components.css to a public file server e.g. an S3 bucket

-### Deployment as part of AWS CodeBuild

-Set `buildspec.yml` as the build file
+File `cjlennon-cognify-global-styles.css` contains all the css styling required.
+Link to this file in your HTML page e.g. by hosting it yourself, uploading to a web server or using rawgit.com